eringill/eringill.github.io/aboutme.md

 - Supervised bioinformatics and RNA-Seq programs and maintained international collaborations.
 - Built and improved strategies for breaking down and analyzing complex data.
 - Utilized machine learning approaches to identify sets of genes driving disease etiology.
+- Conceived and coded a novel algorithm to discern gene expression signatures associated with two different diseases that have overlapping clinical presentations (this work has been [published](https://pubmed.ncbi.nlm.nih.gov/33692808/))

 ## Education
 ---